Racionais MC's: Cosa Nostra (1995–present)

 The presentations continued and increasing impact of Racionais MC's beginning to extrapolate the boundaries of São Paulo.
 In 1997, a sort of 'DIY' (do it yourself) rap group inaugurates its own label Cosa Nostra Phonographic with the release of the album Sobrevivendo no Inferno (Surviving in Hell), selling over 1.5 million copies independently including the tracks' Diário de um Detento (Diary of a Prisoner), Fórmula Mágica da Paz ('Magic Formula for Peace'), Capítulo 4, Versículo 3 ('Chapter 4, Verse 3') and Mágico de Oz ('Wizard of Oz').
 Stamp still throw discs Sabotage, RZO and Revelation 16, and Rosana Bronks define a well peculiar group work with his musical career.
 Brown, KL Jay, Blue and Edi Rock has, to date, control of its entire production, from composing and recording his own albums in a studio, to distribution.
 Among 12 songs of Sobrevivendo no Inferno took one previously unknown proportions.
 Composed in partnership with ex-con Jocenir, the track Diário de um Detento ('Diary of a Detainee') bursted on the radio in the country, portraying the tension that preceded the rebellion of 1992 in Carandiru Penitentiary in São Paulo, where 111 prisoners were killed by Military Police of São Paulo State's Special Troops.

-With the launching of a scathing clip for the new hit, the Racionais MC's went to VMB and won the prize 'Audience Choice' - equivalent to the current 'Artist of the Year'.
-On the occasion, the group made a memorable presentation and just cheered by the audience.
-Their popularity reached even further with the release of the Album Nada como um dia após o outro that were widely acclaimed by the critics that made many hits as "Vida Loka I", "Vida Loka II", "Negro Drama", "Jesus Chorou" e "Estilo Cachorro".
+With the launch of a scathing clip for the new hit, the Racionais MC's went to VMB and won the prize 'Audience Choice' - equivalent to the current 'Artist of the Year'.
+On the occasion, the group made a memorable presentation and were cheered by the audience.
+Their popularity reached even further with the release of the Album Nada como um dia após o outro which was widely acclaimed by the critics, and made many hits such as "Vida Loka I", "Vida Loka II", "Negro Drama", "Jesus Chorou" e "Estilo Cachorro".